Are you stuck on auto-pilot?

 Which of these fun things to do at home will you choose?

-It's fun to go out on the town with friends and family on occasion, but home is where the heart is.
+It's fun to go out on the town with buddies and family on occasion, but home is where the heart is.
 And it's your own personal space where you can let your hair down, relax, and plan your good times on your own terms.

 Choose a couple of these fun things to do at your home and give them a try this week.
 Read the list to your family and friends, and come up with a plan for an amazing staycation afternoon or evening that brings joy to all of you.